komal65/komal65/README.md

 👩🏻‍💻 Pronouns: She/Her

-💼 I’m a Frontend web Developer.
+💼 I’m a Fullstack web Developer.

-📋 I've previously worked as a Backend  Developer  at PCCOER on Online college Admission website.
+📋 I've previously worked as a Backend  Developer  at PCCOER on Online college Admission website and Frontend developer in PHN Technology.

 🎒 I've done almost 2 internships in frontend primarily.